 Many of the Hiking trips undertaken in

-Trinidad lead to various waterfalls, below are a few of those waterfalls.
-To find the
+Trinidad lead to various waterfalls, below are a few of those waterfalls

 locations referred to on this page, see the Trinidad Map